Competitor Analysis Guide

 So, as a first step, select those companies that you would compete with in your market and list them in the first section of your competitor analysis template 📒.
 Ideally, you will have around five competitors, and no more than ten competitors that you will analyze in depth.

-💡 To find further competitors you can use the following methods or the resources from our 📋 Airtable List:
+💡 To find further competitors you can use the following methods or the resources from our Competitor Information Sources List:

 • Company/startup databases including national company directories